Today is the Day

 Psalm 90:12 LB prays: “Teach us to number our days and recognize how few they are; help us to spend them as we should.”

-You see, you and I often underestimate the joy that is available to us, if we would just seek out the potential in the present day.
+You and I often underestimate the joy that is available to us, if we would just seek out the potential in the present day.

 Here are some ideas in exploring the potential of the present: